Subdivisions

 How will my application be reviewed?

-Your application will be reviewed and checked by the Planning staff to ensure that the proposal conforms to the Provincial and Municipal planning legislation.
+Your application will be reviewed and checked by Municipal Planning Services to ensure that the proposal conforms to the Provincial and Municipal planning legislation.
 In addition, the land you are subdividing is evaluated according to:

 What if a decision is not made within 60 days?